rpaschoal/ng-chat/README.md

 # Troubleshooting

-Please follow this guidelines when reporting bugs and feature requests:
+Please follow this guideline when reporting bugs and feature requests:

 1. Use [GitHub Issues](https://github.com/rpaschoal/ng-chat/issues) board to report bugs and feature requests.
 2. Please **always** write the steps to reproduce the error.
 This will make it easier to reproduce, identify and fix bugs.